ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Threading.rst

         }
     }

-.. rubric:: WorkerScript
-   :name: workerscript

 *WorkerScript* contains an example of using a `WorkerScript </sdk/apps/qml/QtQuick/threading/#workerscript>`_  to offload expensive calculations into another thread.
 This keeps the UI from being blocked.
 This example calculates numbers in Pascal's Triangle, and not in a very optimal way, so it will often take several seconds to complete the calculation.
 By doing this in a `WorkerScript </sdk/apps/qml/QtQuick/threading/#workerscript>`_  in another thread, the UI is not blocked during this time.

 When the UI needs another value, a request is sent to the `WorkerScript </sdk/apps/qml/QtQuick/threading/#workerscript>`_ :

 .. code:: qml